-For us Brits, Perth and Western Australia are often overlooked in favour of the East Coast and the famous delights of Sydney, the Gold Coast, and Byron Bay.
-Having spent some time now in Southern WA, we are keen to impart the delights this side of Australia has to offer.
+For us Brits, Perth and Western Australia are often overlooked in favour of the East Coast.
+This is where the famous delights of Sydney, the Gold Coast, and Byron Bay are found.

 24 hours in Perth

-After FaceTiming family back home, we hit the hotel gym at 6.00am, showered, then headed out to Elizabeth Quay.
+After FaceTiming family back home, we hit the hotel gym at 6.00 am, then headed out to Elizabeth Quay.

 There are some cafes and bars by the Quay, but we walked along the footbridge and took in the views over to Fremantle and back towards Perth CBD (the city’s business district).

 The tourist information booth here gives out free maps of the city, including self-guided walking tour routes and bus timetables.
 Take as many free things as you can get – backpacker life and all that.
-Tourist maps often have local discount vouchers on, plus good ideas for things to do during your day out in Perth.
+Tourist maps often have local discount vouchers in, plus good ideas for free things to do in Perth.

-Kings Park is one of the best things to do in Perth.
+Kings Park is one of the best free things to do in Perth.
 Being the type of people who walk EVERYWHERE, we chose to skip the free city-wide bus service.
 It took about 25 minutes to walk to up a pretty steep hill, so if you choose to hop on the bus instead we won’t judge.

 Oh, and did we mention it’s free?

-It is apparently the most visited tourist attraction in Western Australia, and it wasn’t hard to see why.
+It is apparently the most visited tourist attraction in Western Australia, and it isn’t hard to see why.
 It’s also home to some of the biggest trees we have ever seen.

 The park is well mapped, but there is so much to see that you are bound to miss some of it.
 Everyone seems to use the park, from tourists like us to office workers on a lunch break run, and it is SO clean.
-Parks at home are often synonymous with crap graffiti and broken vodka bottles, so it was refreshing to see a public space treated so respectfully.
+Parks at home are often synonymous with terrible graffiti and broken vodka bottles, so it was refreshing to see a public space treated so respectfully.

 By this point, we decided we wanted to head back in the direction of our hotel.
 But we weren’t done exploring just yet.
 One of the walking maps we had picked up included Heirisson Island, where a herd of kangaroos reside permanently.

 It’s a gorgeous route in itself though, so don’t be put off from exploring the riverfront for a bit during your own 24 hours in Perth.

 By now, we were shattered and went back to our room for a nap.
 We had plans to meet some friends of ours for dinner and didn’t want to be grumpy.
 Plus, we had only slept intermittently for about ten hours across two days by this point.

 For the more stoic individuals out there, make sure you check out happy hour in the city.
-Many bars offer heavily reduced drinks for an hour, usually between 5pm and 6pm.
+Many bars offer heavily reduced drinks for an hour, usually between 5 pm and 6 pm.

 We went to Side Door BBQ on Mary Street (off Beaufort Street) for dinner with our friends.
 It specialises in American style barbecue food, and the plate sizes are HUGE.

 Parking is free in lots of the city after hours, but make sure you check before leaving your car.
-Plus, a general rule to you follow when parking on the street in Australia is to ALWAYS PARK FACING THE DIRECTION OF THE TRAFFIC.
+Plus, a general rule to follow when parking on the street in Australia is to ALWAYS PARK FACING THE DIRECTION OF THE TRAFFIC.